snes19xx/surface-dots/README.md

 Installer [source code](./.source_codes/installer_src) and [documentation](./.source_codes/installer_src/installer_readme.md)

 > [!IMPORTANT]
+>
-> If the installer fails to launch, you may need the WebKitGTK runtime libraries
+> - If the installer fails to launch, you may need the WebKitGTK runtime libraries
+> - You must have a polkit authentication agent installed and running before you run the installer to prompt you for your sudo password

 ```bash
 # arch: